 Cervical & Lumbar Disc Herniations from Auto Accidents

-Herniated disks happen when trouble arises in these rubbery areas between vertebrae.
-Each disk has a hard, outer ring, called the anulus fibrosus, and a softer inner area, called the nucleus pulposus.
-A rip, tear, or break in the outer ring could allow the inner portion to protrude out and if it does, this is what is known as a herniated disk.
+Herniated discs can cause severe pain when the rubbery material is pushed out between vertebrae.
+Each disc has a hard, outer ring, called the annulus fibrosus, and a softer inner area called the nucleus pulposus.
+A rip, tear, or break in the outer ring could allow the inner portion to protrude out of its normal position and cause a herniated disk.

-- Aging: Over time, your spine looses some of its flexibility when its water content declines.
-This can make the spine more brittle and prone to tears where a younger, more water-filled spine would not face any of these problems.
+- Aging: Over time, the spine loses some of its flexibility when its fluid content declines.
+The decreased flexibility and lack of moisture can cause the spine to become more brittle and prone to tears.

-- Trauma: In certain instances, the blunt force of a traumatic event can either completely rip open the outer rim of a disk or exacerbate an existing tear causing a herniated disk.
-Circumstances where this might occur include a car accident, fall, or other physically jarring event.
+- Trauma: In certain instances, a blunt force traumatic event to the spine can either completely rip open the outer rim of a disc or exacerbate an existing tear causing a herniation.
+Circumstances, where this might occur, include a car accident, fall, or another physically jarring event.

-- Gradual Tear: Many people do not know when their herniated disk exactly occurred.
-This is not uncommon.
-Over the course of a life involving heavy lifting during work, exercise, or other activities, the outer rim can result in a herniated disk.
+- Gradual Tear: It is common for a patient to no not know when their herniated disc occurred exactly.
+Over the course of participating in heavy lifting during work, exercise, or other activities, the outer rim of the disc can herniate.